raighi/PyRatDeliverable2/README.md

 Cluster_man: Create clusters of cheese and take it into account when searching the closest cheese.
 Have to be improves with a second field of larger clusters and machine learning

+AI: Neural network that failed to be usefull

+AI_enhancement: program to reinforce AI

 >